What Happens If I Don't Pay Property Taxes in Vermont?

 The treasurer then delivers the warrant to the tax collector.
 (Vt.
 Stat.
 Ann. tit.
 32 § 4793.)
 If you don't get caught up on the delinquent amounts, the tax collector will probably sell your home at a tax sale, though it has a few different routes it might use to collect the overdue amount.
 (Vt.
 Stat.
 Ann. tit.
 32 § 5252.)

-Before a tax sale, the collector must mail you a notice about the upcoming sale, as well as publish and post notice of the sale.
+Before a tax sale, the collector must mail you a notice about the upcoming sale and publish and post notice of the sale.

 Notice by mail.
 The tax collector will mail you a notice by certified mail, return receipt requested: